Poetry Resources for Elementary Teachers and Homeschoolers (Writing Poetry with Children)

 Illustrate a Poem

-Introducing poetry to my kids didn’t go exactly like I planned.
+Introducing poetry to my kids didn’t go exactly as I planned.
 My kids weren’t loving the poems or even understanding what they were reading.
 So I needed a way to unlock poetry for my kids — and we found that illustrating a poem helps discover the meaning.

 Onomatopoeia Poems